stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage/filesystems.md

     Files not modified in over 6 months will be automatically deleted

 To manage available space and maintain optimal performance for all jobs, all files on `$SCRATCH` are subject to automatic purges.
-Based on their last modification date, as displayed by `ls -l`, files whose contents have not been modified in the previous 6 months will be automatically deleted.
+Files whose contents have not been modified in the previous 6 months will be automatically deleted.

 For instance, if you create a file on February 1st and don't ever modify it afterwards, it will be automatically deleted on August 1st.